Public-Source Fraud Intelligence — Local, State, Federal

 • Proof ladder

-Step-by-step evidence checklist with confirmed and pending items
+Evidence checklist — confirmed and pending items

 • Open questions